The Can-Change Team

 Dr. Gary Garber

-Dr. Gary Garber is the Chief of Infection Prevention and Control at Public Health Ontario (PHO) and an Infectious Diseases physician based at The Ottawa hospital.
-He is a professor in the Department of Medicine at the University of Ottawa and the University of Toronto.
+Dr. Gary Garber is the Director of Safe Medical Care Research at the Canadian Medical Protective Association and an Infectious Diseases physician based at The Ottawa Hospital.
+He is a professor in the Department of Medicine and the School of Public Health and Epidemiology at the University of Ottawa and the Department of Medicine at University of Toronto.
 His clinical interests focus on the prevention of infections and preventing the emergence of antibiotic resistance through promoting appropriate use of antimicrobial agents, development of antimicrobials stewardship programs and surveillance of antibiotic resistant organisms.
 His work includes development and evaluation of new programs to improve patient safety including hand hygiene, healthcare worker vaccination and improving physician prescribing.
-He works collaboratively with experts in health behaviour change to inform innovative strategies to improve patient safety.
-His PHO team is actively applying Implementation Science (IS) in the dissemination of novel ways to improve antimicrobial prescribing and hand hygiene adherence in healthcare settings.
+He works collaboratively with experts in health behaviour change to inform innovative strategies to improve patient safety and applying the principles of Implementation Science for impactful dissemination.
+His CMPA team is actively investigating ways to improve safe medical care by identifying root causes at the practitioner, team and system levels with goal of improved patient safety.
+GGarber@cmpa.org

 Dr. Catherine Laurin